redis/redis-py/README.md

 A convenience method named "transaction" exists for handling all the boilerplate of handling and retrying watch errors.
-It takes a callable that should expect a single parameter, a pipeline object, and any number of keys to be WATCHED.
+It takes a callable that should expect a single parameter, a pipeline object, and any number of keys to be WATCHed.
 Our client-side INCR command above can be written like this, which is much easier to read:

     >>> def client_side_incr(pipe):